Role of the Ambulatory Care Pharmacist

 Responsibilities of the Pharmacy Technician

-Working with the pharmacists, central technicians make iv fluids, prepare iv syringes and oral liquids, pull medications with pending orders, fill the AcuDose machines and package medications for unit doses.
+Working with the pharmacists, central technicians make IV fluids, prepare IV syringes and oral liquids, pull medications with pending orders, and refill the AcuDose machines and package medications for unit doses.
+All pharmacy technicians are required to be both registered with the NH Board of Pharmacy and nationally certified through an NCAA accredited program.